How Time of Day and Road Shape Influence Truck Crash Risk: Two New Studies

 But truckers themselves aren’t always and exclusively to blame.

-It’s vital to explore other potential accident causes, not only because we want to see justice served but also because we want to eliminate/reduce other factors that lead to crashes.
+It’s vital to explore other potential truck accident causes, not only because we want to see justice served but also because we want to eliminate/reduce other factors that lead to crashes.
 Two new studies—both published in 2017—can help us understand underexplored risk factors: road conditions and the time of day.

 Time of Day